Here come initial jobless claims...

-The latest reading on initial jobless claims will cross the wires at 8:30 a.m.
+Initial jobless claims are expected from the Department of Labour at 8:30 a.m.
 ET.

-Economists forecast that claims rose to 247,000, according to the Bloomberg consensus.

-The prior Thursday saw claims drop to 234,000, despite expectations of an increase.
-Moreover, the four-week moving average came in at the lowest level for the average since November 3, 1973.

 Business Insider Emails & Alerts